Information Center

 Reklam Performansı Dönüşüm kaybı yüksektir.
 Maksimum veri kurtarma ve yüksek ROAS.

-It is important to know this distinction at a basic level; however, adopting a professional approach for advanced data analytics and server-side tracking integration guarantees the accuracy of your data.
+At a basic level, it is important to know this distinction; however, adopting a professional approach for advanced data analytics and server-side tracking integration guarantees the accuracy of your data.

-The setup process requires technical precision.
-An incorrect configuration can lead to data being counted twice or not at all in your Google Analytics 4 panel.
-The standard methodology followed by the 212 Medya technical team is as follows:
+The setup process requires technical diligence.
+An incorrect configuration can lead to data being counted twice or not counted at all in your Google Analytics 4 panel.
+The standard methodology we follow as 212 Medya's technical team is as follows:

-Google now fully supports CMPs (Cookiebot, OneTrust, Usercentrics, etc.) that are compatible only with its own systems.
-A simple pop-up that you write yourself may not properly transmit Consent Mode v2 signals.
-When selecting a CMP, ensure that it complies with TCF v2.2 (Transparency and Consent Framework) standards.
+Google now fully supports only CMPs (Cookiebot, OneTrust, Usercentrics, etc.) that are compatible with its systems.
+A simple pop-up you write may not transmit Consent Mode v2 signals correctly.
+When choosing a CMP, ensure it complies with TCF v2.2 (Transparency and Consent Framework) standards.

 2. Google Tag Manager (GTM) Configuration

-The "Consent Initialization" trigger is the most critical step on GTM.
-Consent settings must be loaded before all your tags.
-You can collectively see which tags require consent by enabling the "Enable Consent Overview" option in the settings section.
+The "Consent Initialization" trigger in GTM is the most critical step.
+Consent settings must load before all your tags.
+By enabling the "Enable Consent Overview" option in the settings section, you can see which tags require consent in bulk.

-Professional Tip: When setting the 'Default Consent State' in GTM, starting with 'denied' for Turkey and EU countries is legally the safest approach.
+Professional Tip: When setting the 'Default Consent State' in GTM, starting it as 'denied' for Turkey and EU countries is legally the safest route.
 This status should be updated to 'granted' when the user interacts.

-Ensure that the following four parameters are communicated from the CMP to GTM for your setup to be v2 compliant:
+To ensure that your setup is v2 compatible, make sure that the following four parameters are communicated from the CMP to GTM:

 • ad_storage: Are advertising cookies allowed?